GLOBAL MARKETS-China stocks hit hard, rest of world shrugs

 By David Gaffen

-NEW YORK, Nov 27 (Reuters) - Chinese shares slumped 5 percent on Friday, hit by regulatory and industrial sector worries, but the declines did not carry through to other major equity markets, which ended modestly lower.
+NEW YORK, Nov 27 (Reuters) - Chinese shares slumped 5 percent on Friday, hit by regulatory and industrial sector worries, but the declines did not carry through to other major equity markets.

-The Shanghai Composite index and the CSI300 both registered their biggest one-day drops in more than three months on signs that the country’s securities regulator was clamping down anew on leveraged buying.
-China also reported a 4.6 percent drop in profits among large industrial firms.
+The Shanghai Composite index and the CSI300 both saw their biggest one-day drops in more than three months on signs that the country’s securities regulator was clamping down anew on leveraged buying.
+China also reported a 4.6-percent drop in profit among large industrial firms.

-Major Wall Street averages were little changed in an abbreviated post-Thanksgiving session, as markets closed at 1 p.m.
+Wall Street was slightly weaker in what will be an abbreviated post-Thanksgiving session, with markets slated to close at 1 p.m.
 ET (1800 GMT).
-Walt Disney Co led media stocks lower after the company said late on Wednesday that its ESPN subscriber base fell 3 percent.
+Walt Disney Co led media stocks lower after the company said late Wednesday its ESPN subscriber base fell 3 percent.

-Europe ended slightly weaker.
-Britain’s FTSE 100 and France’s CAC40 lost 0.3 percent, and Germany’s DAX ended down 0.2 percent.
-The pan-regional FTSEurofirst 300 dipped 0.3 percent.
+Europe was slightly weaker.
+Britain’s FTSE 100 was down 0.3 percent, and France’s CAC40 and Germany’s DAX were both down 0.2 percent.
+The pan-regional FTSEurofirst 300 dipped 0.1 percent.

-The dollar set an eight-month high against a basket of currencies on speculation that both the Swiss National Bank and the European Central Bank will further cut deposit rates next week.
+The dollar hit a new eight-month high against a basket of currencies on Friday as speculation that both the Swiss National Bank and the European Central Bank will further cut deposit rates next week.

-The Swiss franc fell to its lowest against the dollar since August 2010 and dropped more than 0.5 percent against the euro on speculation the Swiss National Bank will cut its rates even deeper into negative territory if the ECB moves.
+The Swiss franc fell to its lowest against the dollar since August 2010 and dropped more than half a percent against the euro on speculation the Swiss National Bank will cut its rates even deeper into negative territory if the ECB moves.

-China’s offshore yuan, or renminbi, fell to more than a two-month low of 6.4518.
+China’s offshore yuan, or renminbi, fell to a two-month low of 6.4510.
 The onshore yuan was lower as well on concerns about growth and a lack of clarity to its expected weighting in the IMF’s benchmark currency basket.

 “There is clearly a risk that China will try and devalue the currency further,” said Ankit Gheedia, equity and derivative strategist at BNP Paribas.

-The slump in Shanghai stocks ended a 25-percent rebound rally since late August and contributed the lion’s share of a 1.1 percent weekly drop in MSCI’s broadest index of Asia-Pacific shares outside of Japan.
+The slump in Shanghai stocks brought a 25-percent rebound rally since late August to a halt and contributed the lion’s share of a 1.1 percent weekly drop in MSCI’s broadest index of Asia-Pacific shares outside of Japan.

 Spot yuan was changing hands at 6.3952, 56 pips weaker than the previous close and about 0.04 percent away from People’s Bank of China’s midpoint rate of 6.3915.

-“It’s uncertain if the Chinese government is keen to show the market influence in their rate setting or whether now that they know they have gained special drawing rights inclusion they are keen to weaken their over-valued currency, knowing it will not jeopardize their case,” Angus Nicholson, market analyst at IG in Melbourne, wrote in a note.
+“It’s uncertain if the Chinese government is keen to show the market influence in their rate setting or whether now that they know they have gained special drawing rights inclusion they are keen to weaken their overvalued currency knowing it will not jeopardise their case,” Angus Nicholson, market analyst at IG in Melbourne, wrote in a note.

-Gold was near a six-year low and oil edged lower.
-U.S. crude futures were at $41.77 a barrel, down 3 percent, and Brent ended at $44.91 a barrel, down 1.2 percent.
+Gold was near a six-year low and oil edged lower, though both U.S. crude futures which were at $42.30 a barrel and Brent at $45.43 a barrel, were up roughly 4 percent and 1 percent respectively for the week.

-Additional reporting by Alistair Smout and Dhara Ranasinghe; Editing by Toby Chopra, Nick Zieminski and Dan Grebler
+Additional reporting by Alistair Smout and Dhara Ranasinghe; Editing by Toby Chopra and Nick Zieminski